the communion

 The three divine bodies in the Holy Catholic Church are:

-The Church Militant, the
+The Church Militant, the Church

-Church Suffering, and the
+Suffering, and the Church Triumphant.

-God, There are not three Churches, but three bodies in the
+there are not three Churches, but three bodies in the

-one Church.
+one Church:

 -